ivaturi/statistical-rethinking-2022/1_intro.md

 * Falsification is a consensus-driven activity.
 Scientific communities come to _regard_ certain hypotheses as false (such as the geocentric model of the universe) but this is done by consensus, and not always because of evidence.

+## What now?

+Given a hypothesis, we know we can't really falsify it...so where do we go from here?
+One thing we _can_ focus on, is on the models that support (or not) the hypothesis.
+Why study models?
+Because we cant reliably predict the result of an intervention unless we understand _why_ something happens in the first place, and models are our way of answering the _why_.

+We use models, then, to do mainly 3 things for us:

+* To help assess the hypothesis (to design inquiry)
+* To make sense of the data (to extract information)
+* To make predictions

+This course focuses on a few tools to help do the 3 things:

+* Bayesian data analysis
+* Model comparison
+* Multilevel models
+* Graphical causal models